Preparing to have your child baptised

 If you wish to have the baptism elsewhere:

-If you live in Llanedeyrn, Pentwyn or Pontrpennau, but approach another priest or deacon about having the baptism elsewhere, they will ask you to come to see Pastor Gareth to obtain permission for the baptism.
+If you live in Llanedeyrn, Pentwyn, Pontrpennau or St Edeyrn's Village, but approach another priest or deacon about having the baptism elsewhere, they will ask you to come to see Pastor Gareth to obtain permission for the baptism.
 The best time to see him is at the end of one of the parish Masses.
 Note that because St Peter's Parish, Roath, receives many demands for baptisms for those who live outside Roath, they will now only allow "external" baptisms if you can arrange for one of your local priests or deacons to come with you to celebrate the baptism.
 Exceptions may be made if you are already a regular worshipper at St Peter's.

 How much will it cost?

 There is no fee for attending the Baptism Preparation Course.
 The Catholic Church does not charge for its sacraments, but it is customary to make an offering to the minister conducting the baptism, and a donation towards maintenance costs of the church.
-(If paying by cheque, the first is to the minister by name, and the second is payable to the “Parish of St Philip Evans”.)
-If an organist or other musician attends, they will also charge a fee.
+(If paying by cheque, the first is made out to the minister by name, and the second is payable to the “Parish of St Philip Evans”.)
 Separate fees and booking arrangements apply if you wish to hire the Parish Hall for a reception afterwards.